gianlucarossi06/data-organon/_posts/2024-03-05-Lakehouse-DR-Architecture-Oracle-Cloud.md

 Oracle ADW is connected to an OCI Object Storage and can directly query data files ingested into Object Storage buckets.

-To meet Disaster Recovery cross-Region criteria, another ADW (a *Standby* ADW) is automatically set-up and kept aligned in a different OCI Region (Region2) by enabling Autonomous Data Guard.
+To meet Disaster Recovery cross-Region criteria, another ADW (a *Standby* ADW) is automatically set-up and kept aligned in a different OCI Region (Region2) by enabling **Autonomous Data Guard**.

-To provide a full disaster recovery solution, also the OCI Object Storage files are replicated in the OCI Region2 by creating an Object Storage replication policy.
+To provide a full disaster recovery solution, also the OCI Object Storage files are replicated in the OCI Region2 by creating an **Object Storage replication policy**.

 Prior to describing the configuration steps, it is important to highlight a few details: